yulin724/Keren-Project/README.md

 		     I was able to send commands through my android voice recognition to the server, and Power on the relay.
 		     There are still lot of bugs and I need contributers or it will take long time to finish this project.

+[17/05/2013] Update: Repeating code at main.py fixed thanks to "Hydra Hacker", Google TTS Service added.
+		     More functions on the way, GPIO Function ready not yet uploaded, too many bugs ...
+		     Modules Folder Replaced with Functions Folder.
+		     Android Application is being developed at those days.

 We hope to see you contribute to our project.